frank-weindel/ScriptCaddy/README.md

 ## Feature Roadmap

+* Signed binaries for Mac and Windows
+  * Currently to run the pre-built binaries you must explicitly opt-out of code signing verification on Mac and Windows.
 * Provide interface for installing/uninstalling external packages (npm packages)
 * Improved UI / Themes
 * New I/O field features and types